 To model the distribution of features encoded by DIO for RPM images as a GMM, this paper proposes the WORLD method.
 Specifically, this paper introduces a trainable vector set $\{U_m | m \in [1, M]\}$ and considers it as the mean vectors of a GMM.
 Using this approach, we define a GMM comprising $M$ components, where the means of all components are trainable while the variances remain unknown.
 Subsequently, by projecting the image features $z_{ij}$ encoded by DIO onto this constructed GMM framework, we can model the distributional characteristics of $z_{ij}$.

-In order to enable the features $z_{ij}$ to be more easily projected onto the constructed GMM $\{U_m | m \in [1, M]\}$, the way DIO encodes features for RPM images requires minor modifications.
+In order to enable the features $z_{ij}$ to be projected more easily onto the constructed GMM $\{U_m | m \in [1, M]\}$, the way DIO encodes features for RPM images requires minor modifications.
 The modifications are shown in Figure \ref{The modified Image Feature Extraction Module.}.

-Specifically, doubling the overall dimension of the ViT within DIO's image feature extraction module can achieve the desired effect, causing the dimension of the latent features encoded for RPM images to double accordingly.
-After doubling the dimension, the resulting latent features are evenly split into two parts, denoted as \(u_{ij}\) and \(b_{ij}\) respectively.
-Then, the sum of \(u_{ij}\) and \(b_{ij}\) is taken as the new feature representation \(z_{ij}\) for the image \(x_i\).
-This process can be expressed by the following formula:
+Specifically, doubling the overall width of the ViT within DIO's image feature extraction module can achieve the desired effect, causing the dimensions of the latent features encoded for RPM images to double accordingly.
+These doubled features are evenly split into two parts, denoted as \(u_{ij}\) and \(b_{ij}\).
+Then, their sum is taken as the new feature representation \(z_{ij}\) for the image \(x_i\).
+This updated module can be expressed by the following formula:

 The new derivation method for $z_{ij}$ ensures that, when $b_{ij}$ follows a standard Gaussian distribution $\mathcal{N}(0,1)$, the distribution of $z_{ij}$ explicitly adheres to a Gaussian distribution $\mathcal{N}(u_{ij},1)$.
-Given this, we merely need to assign the latent features $u_{ij}$ of all observed RPM images onto specific components of the constructed GMM $\{U_m | m \in [1, M]\}$ and make the latent features $b_{ij}$ follow the distribution $N(0,1)$, so as to effectively model the distribution of $z_{ij}$ as a GMM with trainable means and known variances.
+Given this, we merely need to assign the latent features $u_{ij}$ of all observed RPM images onto specific components of the constructed GMM $\{U_m | m \in [1, M]\}$ and make the latent features $b_{ij}$ follow the distribution $\mathcal N(0,1)$, so as to effectively model the distribution of $z_{ij}$ as a GMM with trainable means and known variances.